-What Is Geriatrics Extended Care?
+What Is Geriatrics and Extended Care?

 VA Geriatrics and Extended Care is a series of programs available to U.S. veterans as part of their VA benefits.